 Whole-Grain PastaPasta is always a favorite family food, because it’s quick, easy and tasty.
-But is it healthy?
-It can be.
+And it can be healthy!
 The trick is to watch your portion sizes and to make the switch to the whole-grain varieties.

 Whole-grain pasta tends to have a chewier texture than white pasta, which some people prefer.
 But if you’re having trouble making the switch, start by trying half white pasta and half wheat.
-Or, you can start out with one of the whole-grain/white flour blends that are now available at the supermarket.
+Or, you can start out with one of the whole-grain/white flour blends that are available at the supermarket.
 They’re less chewy than 100 percent whole-grain varieties, but they still offer more nutrition than traditional white pasta.

 Just like whole-grain pasta, brown rice is much more nutritious than its white form.
 But it does take longer to cook than white rice.